vasilis-lts/Genetic-Algorithm-Performance/README.md

 # Genetic Algorithm Performance

-A UI that compares the performances of a Genetic Algorithm and a Brute Force Algorithm.
+A UI that compares the performances between a Genetic Algorithm and a Brute Force Algorithm.